gibson314/KitchenAlexaSkill/README.md

 There are several use cases for Alexa skill:
 * Give me dishes lower than some calories.
 * If exists, return list of recipes.Otherwise Alexa will ask you "Do you want some recommendations?"
-* You coudld answer "yes please" or "no thanks"
+* You could answer "yes please" or "no thanks"
 * As for yes, the Alexa will give you a recommendation of what you can eat based on your storage.
 If you respond no, application will exit.